Skip to main content

 Progress

-• Estimated Progress: The estimated progress of a course by a user, helping track how far along they are in their learning journey.
+• The estimated percentage progress of courses by users, helping track how far along they are in their learning journey.

 Skills